 The iron combined with the resin creates an interesting rusted metal patina, although it takes around 2 months to ‘mature’ and requires daily spraying with water to activate the rusting process.
 The final sculptures vary because of this technique, and no two works are ever identical.

-I am delighted to be in the Royal Academy’s Summer Exhibition 2019, with my sculpture ‘Cheeky Chester’.
+I was delighted to be in the Royal Academy’s Summer Exhibition 2019, with my sculpture ‘Cheeky Chester’.